 Phosphate availability is reduced at low temperatures in spring but grass uptake in April and May can reach 0.6 kg (P2O5) per day.
 At this rate of uptake the release of phosphate from the soil reserve is not sufficient, therefore mineral phosphate is necessary to top-up soil available phosphate to maximise yield and herbage phosphate concentration.

-Typically the phosphate in fertiliser is 100% water soluble; this however creates its own problems.
-As soon as you apply water soluble phosphorus to a soil, this soluble phosphorus becomes slowly fixed by iron and aluminium.
+Typically the phosphate in fertiliser is 100% water-soluble; this, however, creates its own problems.
+As soon as you apply water-soluble phosphorus to soil, this soluble phosphorus becomes slowly fixed by iron and aluminium.

-The phosphate contained in YaraMila Silage Booster (20-4.5-14.5+7.5%SO3+Selenum) and Stock Booster S (25-5-5+5%SO3+Selenium+Sodium) is a mix of water soluble phosphate and Di-Calcium Phosphate (DCP).
+The phosphate contained in YaraMila Silage Booster (20-4.5-14.5+7.5%SO3+Selenum) and YaraMila Stock Booster S (25-5-5+5%SO3+Selenium+Sodium) is a mix of water-soluble phosphate and Di-Calcium Phosphate (DCP).
 This DCP is not fixed by the soil but becomes available as it is triggered by weak acids from grass root exudates.
 This ideal combination of two phosphate fractions rather than one results in superior availability of phosphate during April and May.

 The recommended maintenance requirement for P (as P2O5) on grazed swards is 20 kg/ha and for 1st and 2nd cut is 40 and 25 kg/ha respectively.
 Soil test results are invaluable for optimising phosphate applications.

 The accompanying graph illustrates the effect of nitrogen rate on 1st and 2nd cut silage.
 As nitrogen rate increases, so does the crude protein per cent.
 Nitrogen is required to build crop biomass but is also integral to building plant protein.